v-viksur/architecture-center/docs/microservices/interservice-communication.md

 There are two basic messaging patterns that microservices can use to communicate with other microservices.

 1. Synchronous communication.
 In this pattern, a service calls an API that another service exposes, using a protocol such as HTTP.
-This option is a *synchronous* messaging pattern, because the caller waits for a response from the receiver.
+This option is a synchronous messaging pattern because the caller waits for a response from the receiver.

 2. Asynchronous message passing.
-In this pattern, a service sends an message or event, that another service processes *asynchronously*.
+In this pattern, a service sends an message or event, that another service processes asynchronously.

 It's important to distinguish between asynchronous I/O and an asynchronous protocol.
 Asynchronous I/O means the calling thread is not blocked while the I/O completes.
 That's important for performance, but is an implementation detail in terms of the architecture.
 An asynchronous protocol means the sender doesn't wait for a response.
 HTTP is a synchronous protocol, even though an HTTP client may use asynchronous I/O when it sends a request.